-outage plan for Year 1 issued under OC2.4.1.3.3 shall become the plan for Year 0 when by expiry of time Year 1 becomes Year 0.
+The NETS outage plan for Year 1 issued under OC2 3.1.4 shall become the plan for Year 0 when by the passage of time Year 1 becomes Year 0;

-(b) Each Generator or Interconnector Owner or Restoration Contractor (as provided for in OC2.3.1(f)) or Network Operator or Non-Embedded Customer may at any time during Year 0, request The Company in writing for changes to the outages requested by them under OC2.4.1.3.3.
-In relation to that part of Year 0, excluding the period 1-7 weeks from the date of request, The Company shall determine whether the changes are possible and shall notify the Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.3.1(f)), Network Operator or Non-Embedded Customer in question whether this is the case as soon as possible, and in any event within 14 days of the date of receipt by The Company of the written request in question.
+Each User may, at any time during Year 0, request The Company for changes to the outages requested by them under OC2.3.1.4 In relation to that part of Year 0, excluding the period 1-7 weeks from the date of request, The Company shall determine whether the changes are possible and shall notify the User in question whether this is the case as soon as possible, and in any event within 14 days of the date of receipt by The Company of the request.

-Where The Company determines that any change so requested is possible and notifies the relevant User accordingly, The Company will provide to each Network Operator, each Interconnector Owner, and each Generator and each Restoration Contractor (as provided for in OC2.3.1(f)) a copy of the request to which The Company has agreed which relates to outages on Systems of Network Operators (other than any request made by that Network Operator).
-The information must only be used by that Network Operator in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere.
+Where The Company determines that the requested change is possible and notifies the relevant User accordingly, The Company shall provide to each User a copy of the request to which The Company has agreed which relates to outages on Network Operator’s User System;

-(c) During Year 0 (including the Programming Phase) each Network Operator shall at The Company's request, make available to The Company, such details of automatic and manual load transfer capability of:
+During Year 0 (including the Programming Phase) each Network Operator shall at The Company's request make available to The Company, such details of automatic and manual load transfer capability of:

-(i) 12MW or more (averaged over any half hour) for England and Wales
+12MW or more (averaged over any half hour) for England and Wales;

-(ii) 10MW or more (averaged over any half hour) for Scotland
+10MW or more (averaged over any half hour) for Scotland;

 between Grid Supply Points.

-During Year 0 (including the Programming Phase) each Network Operator shall notify The Company of any revisions to the information provided pursuant to OC2.4.1.3.3 (c) for Interface Points as soon as reasonably practicable after the Network Operator becomes aware of the need to make such revisions.
+During Year 0 (including the Programming Phase) each Network Operator shall notify The Company of any revisions to the information provided pursuant to OC2.3.1.4 (c) for Grid Supply Points as soon as reasonably practicable after the Network Operator becomes aware of the need to make such revisions;

-(d) When necessary during Year 0, The Company will notify each Generator, each Interconnector Owner, each Restoration Contractor (as provided for in OC2.3.1(f)) and Network Operator and each Non-Embedded Customer, in writing of those aspects of the National Electricity Transmission System outage programme in the period from the 8th week ahead to the 52nd week ahead, which may, in The Company 's reasonable opinion, operationally affect that Generator (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations unless they are owned and/or operated by a Restoration Contractors (as provided for in OC2.3.1(f)) Interconnector Owner or Network Operator or Non-Embedded Customer including in particular proposed start dates and end dates of relevant National Electricity Transmission System outages.
+When necessary, during Year 0, The Company shall notify each User, in writing of those aspects of the NETS outage programme in the period from the 8th week ahead to the 52nd week ahead, which may, in The Company’s reasonable opinion, operationally affect that User including the proposed start dates and end dates of relevant NETS outages.

-The Company will also notify changes to information supplied by The Company pursuant to OC2.4.1.3.3(i)(x) and (y) except where in relation to a User information was supplied pursuant to OC2.4.1.3.3(i)(z).
-In that case:-
+The Company shall also notify changes to information supplied by The Company pursuant to OC2.3.2.1.4 (i) (x) and (y) except where in relation to a User information was supplied pursuant to OC2.3.1.4. (i). (z).
+In this latter case: -